Paul Stanley: Kiss

-Before Kiss, Stanley was in a local band, Rainbow and was a member of Uncle Joe and Post War Baby Boom.
+Before Kiss, Stanley was in a local band, Rainbow, and was a member of Uncle Joe and Post War Baby Boom.
 Through a mutual friend of Gene Simmons, Stanley joined Simmons' band Wicked Lester in the early 1970s.
 The band recorded an album in 1972, but it was never officially released.
 Wicked Lester fell apart and Stanley and Simmons answered Peter Criss's advertisement in Rolling Stone.
 Soon after recruiting Criss, they held auditions for a lead guitarist, with Stanley placing an ad in the Village Voice.
 Ace Frehley won the group over with his playing, and was nearly a perfect fit to the group's sound.
 Kiss released their self-titled debut album in February 1974.

 At this point, Stanley had the idea of changing his name not only for marketing purposes but also the fact he had always hated his birth name.
 Inspired by Paul McCartney and Paul Rodgers, he legally changed his name to Paul Stanley.

-Stanley's persona in Kiss is "the Starchild" displaying one star over his right eye.
+Stanley's persona in Kiss was "the Starchild" displaying one star over his right eye.
 For a brief time, Stanley tried out a new character "the Bandit", with a "Lone Ranger" style mask design make-up pattern.
 This make-up design was used during a few 1973–74 shows and photo-shoots, some of which he was photographed with both designs in the same session.
-"I even tried painting my face all red," he admitted.
-"I looked like a longhaired tomato!
+"I even tried painting my face all red", he admitted.
+"I looked like a long-haired tomato!
 Before settling on the star, I'd just paint a black ring around my eye… Each of us wears something that reflects who we are.
-I always loved stars and always identified with them – so, when it came time to put something on my face, I knew it would be a star."
+I always loved stars and always identified with them - so, when it came time to put something on my face, I knew it would be a star."